Queensland signs on for tech transfer, benchmarking workshops

 “Industry partners in our early programs have reported improvements including a greater understanding of the latest welding techniques and processes, accreditations and global performance benchmarks and positioning the companies for future growth.”

-Further information on DMTC’s industry capability development program is available here.Posted by Harry Baxter Tagged: benchmarking, CDIC, collaboration, technology, Welding, WTIA
+Further information on DMTC’s industry capability development program is available here.Posted by Harry Baxter on May 16th, 2018 Tagged: benchmarking, CDIC, collaboration, technology, Welding, WTIA